An Integrated Approach to Energy, Climate, and Air Quality

 We work in partnership with regulators and policymakers to develop flexible and adaptable policy solutions that meet climate and public health goals, such as:

-- Integrated, Multi-Pollutant Planning for Energy and Air Quality, or “IMPEAQ,” which utilizes multi-pollutant analysis and cost optimization modeling to achieve efficient gains in air quality;
+- E-Merge, which utilizes multi-pollutant analysis and cost optimization modeling to achieve efficient gains in air quality;

 - Cap-and-invest policies that invest carbon allowance revenues in clean energy resources and other programs to further reduce carbon emissions; and